AlmogBaku/ninja-forms-1/CONTRIBUTING.md

 All changes to Ninja Forms should be made on a branch, that is branched from the "develop" branch.
 You should NOT make commits to develop, including in your own fork.
 Always create a new branch.

 When working on ANY change, work MUST be done on a feature branch named for the issue.
-In the form of `feature/<issue-number>-short-description` For example, if assigned issue #4242 and it relates to input event binding, use branch `feature/4242-input-binding`.
+In the form of `<issue-number>-short-description` For example, if assigned issue #4242 and it relates to input event binding, use branch `4242-input-binding`.

 The issue number MUST go first in the branch name.
 Please keep branch names short.